Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-The date for Waltz Day, as you might guess, is based on the 3/4 time signature!
-Now considered one of the most graceful of couple dances, the waltz (with origins in the suburbs of Vienna and in the alpine region of Austria) initially scandalized the general populace!
-The dance was considered both vulgar and sinful, not only for its closed hold and lilting meter, but because of its early adoption by the dissipated courts of Europe in the late 18th century.
-But by the late 19th century, it reigned supreme as a dance form and even influenced gown styles to take advantage of the swirling motion.
+The horror!!!!
+The date for celebration of this "wicked dance", Waltz Day, is based on the 3/4 time signature and taking the month/day format as its model!
+Now considered one of the most graceful and elegant of couple dances, the waltz initially scandalized the general populace and was denounced as both vulgar and sinful, not only for its closed hold and lilting meter, but because of its early adoption by the dissipated courts of Europe in the late 18th century.
+By the late 19th century, however, waltzes reigned supreme as the popular dance form and even influenced gown styles to take advantage of the swirling motion!
 Many familiar waltz tunes can be traced back to simple peasant yodeling melodies, and the original musical form is believed to have been derived from the German Ländler, a dance in triple meter.
 Can you see the 1-2-3 ...
-1-2-3 ... in this beautiful blue tartan's sett?
+1-2-3 ... repeated in this beautiful blue tartan's sett? 🎼

 The date for Waltz Day, based on the 3/4 time signature of what was first considered a scandalous dance because of the closed hold and the lilting meter, has its origins in the suburbs of Vienna and in the alpine region of Austria.
 Many familiar waltz tunes can be traced back to simple peasant yodeling melodies.
 The original musical form is believed to have been derived from the German Ländler, a dance in triple meter.